walkerRnD/codebuff/knowledge.md

 ## Terminal Command Execution

-Mani can now execute terminal commands using the `run_terminal_command` tool.
-This feature allows Mani to perform various tasks such as:
+Buffy can execute terminal commands using the `run_terminal_command` tool.
+This feature allows Buffy to perform various tasks such as:

 - Searching files with grep
 - Installing dependencies